colemickens/nixcfg/README.md

 - raspberrypi-eeprom (the rpi4 boot eeprom files)
 - rpi4-uefi (a rpi4 uefi build)

+Many of these are building latest from the tip of their development branches, using an auto-update script that is also used in `nixpkgs-wayland`.

 These are easily runnable, if you [have enabled Nix flakes](https://discourse.nixos.org/t/using-experimental-nix-features-in-nixos-and-when-they-will-land-in-stable/7401/4):

 ```shell